fishlips13/StepMania-Songs-to-Sheet/README.md

 # StepMania Songs to Sheet

-An export facility for StepMania songs to Google Sheets
+An export facility for StepMania songs to Google Sheets.

+Songs to Sheet will compile your installed songs' data into a CSV file for each mode which can be imported into any spreadsheeting software.
+A macro is provided to format your data cleanly in Google Sheets specifically.
+It will also detect simple errors in your songs' installations, including missing files and bad song definitions.

 Windows only

+Discord: Fishlips13#1467

 ## Installation